 The overall goal of START TL1 Program award is to increase the number of well-trained clinician-scientists who can lead the design and oversight of future clinical investigations critical to transforming the translational process so that new treatments and cures for disease can be delivered to patients faster.

 During the year of research, trainees will participate in workshops that teach grant writing, manuscript writing, and other professional development skills, including best practice strategies to optimize communication skills.

 Trainees will also receive Team Science experiences as a vertically integrated training experience.
-Medical and graduate students conducting clinical and translational research will be matched with an MD-fellow to experience T3-T5 types of research projects directed to improve the health of human populations.
-This will include activities with high school and undergraduates from our pipeline programs, to reinforce the impact that clinical and translational research has on human populations within our community.
+Medical and graduate students conducting clinical and translational research will participate in the program along with post -doctoral students who will work together to better translate research findings throughout the entire spectrum of translational research.
+The program also utilizes activities with high school and undergraduates from our pipeline programs, to reinforce the impact that clinical and translational research has on human populations within our community.